-- creation of a Bridge Bank and the resolution of the Bad Bank is the least costly option for Portugal. - (76) The volume of the capital needed by the Bridge Bank has been estimated by the Bank of Portugal based on its own assessment of the assets and liabilities of BES and the regulatory capital requirements for the Bridge Bank.
+- (76) The volume of the capital needed by the Bridge Bank has been estimated by the Bank of Portugal based on its own assessment of the assets and liabilities of BES and the regulatory capital requirements for the Bridge Bank.
 This amount comes directly from the evaluation of the assets transferred to the Bridge Bank that has been carried out by the Bank of Portugal.
-At the moment of its creation, the Bridge Bank will have a CET1% of 10,2%.
+At the moment of its creation, the Bridge Bank will have a CET1% of [8 12]%.
 Furthermore, no additional capital injection can be provided to the Bridge Bank in the future. - (77) Therefore the Commission considers the orderly resolution aid to be limited to the minimum necessary.